-This article will help you match your QuickBooks sales tax account to CoreBridge when using the QuickBooks built-in tax liability account.
+This article will help you configure the sync tool when using the QuickBooks built-in tax liability account.
 If the sales tax account you are matching to CoreBridge is not the built-in account the instructions in the article will not apply.

 When using the QuickBooks built-in account, the requirement in these instructions is a QuickBooks requirement that must be addressed in order to use that account.